Staff_Faculty

 Ashlyn Mills serves as CWD’s Events and Programs Manager.
 Ashlyn has been living with type 1 diabetes since 2015 when she was diagnosed at the age of 19.
 She quickly found her tribe in CWD and attended her first FFL conference less than one year after her diagnosis.
 By trade, Ashlyn is a licensed physical therapist assistant but the connections diabetes created quickly changed her career path.
 Ashlyn is passionate about helping people with diabetes and their families connect so they don’t have to do it alone.
 In her spare time, Ashlyn loves to run, bike, visit Disney World, and camp with her family.

-Pantea Minnock, RN, MSN, CPNP, is a nurse practitioner in the Diabetes Center for Children at the Children’s Hospital of Philadelphia (CHOP).
-She has practiced as an NP for over 20 years.
+Pantea Minnock, BS, RN, MSN, CPNP, is a nurse practitioner in the Diabetes Center for Children at the Children’s Hospital of Philadelphia.
 She received a Bachelor of Science degree in Bio-Behavioral Health and Psychology from Pennsylvania State University.
-She continued her education in Nursing at the University of Pennsylvania where she earned a Bachelor and Masters of Science Degree.
-She has been working with children and teenagers in multiple settings (inpatient, outpatient, research, international medicine, diabetes camp) since 2001.
-While the majority of her time in practice has been at CHOP, she has also worked at New York Presbyterian Hospital in NYC and Children’s Mercy Hospital in Kansas City.
+She then received a Bachelor and Masters of Science Degree in Nursing at the University of Pennsylvania.
+She has been working with children and teenagers with diabetes since 2001.
+Her areas of interest and expertise include clinical research, diabetes technology and new therapeutics, and reducing disparities in patient access and clinical outcomes.
+She is also passionate about been learning mindfulness and teaching wellness tools to patients, families, and care providers.

 Marizeli Olacio, DPM, ABPM, is a board-certified Podiatrist and the founder of Omega Medical Group (OMG), in Miami, Florida.
 Dr. Olacio specializes in foot and ankle surgery, sports medicine, Regenerative Medicine, diabetic limb salvage, pediatrics, and wound care.
 She completed her surgical training at Mercy Hospital in Miami, where she worked with professional athletes including the NBA’s Miami Heat players.
 She established OMG to help people of all ages and walks of life reach their personal goals while remaining as active as possible.
 As a mom and wife to someone living with type 1 diabetes, it is her priority to educate each patient on their pathology, to ensure they are given the individual treatment deserved, and provide accelerated results from pediatrics to adults.